 Frelinghuysen Morris House and Studio, Lenox.
 Former home of American abstract artists George L.K.
 Morris and Suzy Frelinghuysen, set on a 46-acre estate.
 View their paintings, frescoes and sculpture, and experience their exquisite collection of American and European Cubist art.

 Gunn Memorial Library and Museum, Washington, CT.
 Local history collections including photographs, textiles and clothing, 18th and 19th century tools and domestic implements, decorative and fine arts, and rarities, as well as seasonal exhibits.
-Twenty Two North, an exhibit of work by Rick Schatzberg, who spent more than two years photographing the human and physical landscape along Route 22 in New York State.
-Now – May 9.
+Art of Imagined Landscapes, paintings by Alissa Morabito.
+Now – March 17.

 The Mount, Edith Wharton’s Home, Lenox.
 Summer cottage of American writer Edith Wharton, best known for her Pulitzer Prize-winning novel The Age of Innocence.
 Open for daily tours from May–Oct.
 Grounds are open to the public from dawn to dusk Nov.–April.
 Special events, lectures, and performances take place throughout the year.

 Ventfort Hall Mansion and Gilded Age Museum, Lenox.
-Built by George and Sarah Morgan as their summer home in 1891, today the National Historic site is open to the public for tours, lectures, plays, music, and other captivating events.
+Built by George and Sarah Morgan as their summer home in 1891, today the National Historic Site is open to the public for tours, lectures, plays, music and other events.

 Wilderstein Historic Site, Rhinebeck.
 Italianate villa of the Suckley family, including its last resident, Margaret (Daisy) Suckley, cousin and confidante of Franklin Delano Roosevelt.
-Regular Tour Season: Thursdays through Sundays from May – October.
-See website for special events and holiday happenings.
-An American Family in World War I, to mark the 100th anniversary of the U.S. entry into WWI, this exhibition explores the war through the eyes of Wilderstein’s Suckley Family.
-May 4 – October.
-Preview Party: April 29 from 4–6 p.m.
+Regular Tour Season: Thursdays through Sundays from May – Oct.